Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Interface Groups can contain rules that apply to multiple interface at once.
 Rules applied to groups only affect current group members, so when an interface is removed from a group, rules for that group no longer apply.

-Interface groups can be managed from the list view at Interfaces > (assign), on the Interface Groups tab.
+In pfSense® software, interface groups can be managed from the list view at Interfaces > (assign), on the Interface Groups tab.

 Group Name is the name of the group as it will appear in the GUI, such as on firewall rule tabs.